There are many ways to repair spider cracks in boats, using our Gelcoat Repair Putty is an easy and fast way of doing it!

 The the best value, choose from our Teak Restorations Kits that include the Teak Cleaner, Teak Brightener, and Teak Sealer for the best Savings!

 As you haul your boat out of storage you may want to get the gelcoat shining once again.
-Use the steps below as needed:

 New Boats

-Which Products To Use: If your boat is new and the finish is still in good condition with little to no oxidation, you can use a one-step clean-and-wax product that combines washing and waxing in one step.
+If your boat is new and the finish is still in good condition with little to no oxidation, you can use a one-step clean-and-wax product that combines washing and waxing in one step.
 We recommend using the 3M Marine Cleaner and Wax.

 If your boat has light gelcoat oxidation use the least aggressive method, if possible, to prolong the life of gelcoat.
 We recommend cleaning with marine boat soap and buffing with the 3M Imperial Compound.
 Avoid direct sunlight and room temperature is best for application.